-Activity type Description of activity Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative, years Comment Other Transition to natural gas: Since 2010, ICL's CHP plant in the Sdom region of Israel and its nearby production facilities (DSW, DSM, etc.) have been transitioning from using fuel oil and diesel to the use of natural gas, resulting in a dramatic reduction in the Company's use of fuel oil and diesel.
+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment Other Transition to natural gas: Since 2010, ICL's CHP plant in the Sdom region of Israel and its nearby production facilities (DSW, DSM, etc.) have been transitioning from using fuel oil and diesel to the use of natural gas, resulting in a dramatic reduction in the Company's use of fuel oil and diesel.
 The transition is now near completion, and today approximately 95% of ICL's facilities are using natural gas as a main fuel source.
-These measures are reducing our Scope 1 emissions directly by decreasing emissions from onsite energy combustion.
-In addition, they may reduce our Scope 2 450000 180000000 100000000 <1 year Long-term (no limited lifetime).
+450000 Scope 1 Scope 2 Voluntary 20000000 100000000 <1 year >30 years

-Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative, years Comment emissions, as the employment of new, more efficient CHP plants effectively reduces ICL's dependency on the purchase of electricity from the national grid.
+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment These measures are reducing our Scope 1 emissions directly by decreasing emissions from onsite energy combustion.
+In addition, they may reduce our Scope 2 emissions, as the employment of new, more efficient CHP plants effectively reduces ICL's dependency on the purchase of electricity from the national grid.
 This initiative is expected to operate on a permanent basis, without a limited lifespan.
-However, this transition has suffered a significant set-back at 2012 due to major inconsistencies in natural gas supply from Egypt to Israel and the rapid depletion of Yam Tetis field.
-Natural gas supply was fully renewed at April 2013 with the operation of the Tamar gas field off the shores of Israel.
-This development has allowed the ICL facilities in Israel to again take advantage of their already taken transition process, and achieve a reduced carbon intensity of operations (amongst other significant benefits).
 ICL has undertaken this transition to natural gas on a voluntary basis in line with Israel's national energy strategy.
-The transition will significantly improve the ICL group energy efficiency, and is expected to reduce energy, maintenance and other costs, thereby saving ICL approx. 180 million USD(\$) annually.
-This estimated yearly saving is expected after the completion of the conversion of all ICL facilities to Natural Gas usage, was determined according to currently known fuel prices, is relevant to the time of completion of this report, and might be revised due to future events such as fluctuations in fuel prices, the availability of Natural Gas etc. Process emissions reductions Changes in the manufacturing process of metal magnesium: Despite the fact that magnesium is a commodity and that its markets are highly competitive, ICL's magnesium production process conforms to extremely high quality standards and incorporate an ongoing effort to reduce associated carbon emissions.
-Magnesium, when melted, ignites if it comes into contact with oxygen in the air, an occurrence which impairs the 1000000 0 900000 Long-term (no limited lifetime).
+The transition will significantly improve the ICL group energy efficiency, and is expected to reduce energy, maintenance and other costs, thereby saving ICL approx. 200 million USD(\$) annually .
+This estimated yearly saving is expected after the completion of the conversion of all ICL facilities to Natural Gas usage, was determined according to currently known fuel prices, is relevant to the time of completion of this report, and might be revised due to future events such as fluctuations in fuel prices, the availability of Natural Gas etc. Process emissions reductions Changes in the manufacturing process of metal magnesium: Despite the fact that magnesium is a commodity and that its markets are highly competitive, ICL's magnesium production process conforms to 1000000 Scope 1 Voluntary 0 900000 >30 years